Description |

 end

-Source IP should match the IP address on the Wan port of FortiGate (ISP port), if Source IP is changed, DNS and FortiGuard settings should be changed as well.
+Source IP should match the IP address on the WAN port of FortiGate (ISP port), If the Source IP is changed, DNS and FortiGuard settings should be changed as well.

 Note:

-Despite changing the FortiGuard settings to anycast disable and configuring UDP protocol to reach the FortiGuard servers, the connection still fails because the DNS servers will still use the 'DNS over TLS' settings which is a default setting, in this case, public IPs will be reachable, but DNS resolution fails.
+Despite changing the FortiGuard settings to anycast disable and configuring the UDP protocol to reach the FortiGuard servers, the connection still fails because the DNS servers will still use the 'DNS over TLS' settings, which is a default setting.
+In this case, public IPs will be reachable, but DNS resolution fails.

 Changing the DNS settings to use 'DNS over UDP' will help in resolving the domain names properly.

-diagnose debug application update -1 diagnose debug enable execute update-now
+diagnose debug application update -1 diagnose debug console timestamp enable diagnose debug enable execute update-now

 In this case, the output of the debugs looks like: